-PROHIBITED MARRIAGES: A couple may not marry when one of the parties is still married to another person.
+A couple may not marry when one of the parties is still married to another person.
 Divorces must be final!
 Marriage between ancestor and descendant, brother and sister, uncle and niece, or aunt and nephew (whether the relationship is by half or whole blood) is prohibited.
 Marriage between cousins is permitted in Colorado.

-Marriage License ApplicationBoth parties must complete and sign the marriage application form.
-At least one of the parties must apply in person before the marriage clerk.
-If one of the parties cannot appear in person because he or she is incarcerated or working out of town, they must complete an affidavit received from our office with their signature notarized.
+Marriage License ApplicationBoth parties must complete and sign a marriage application form (which can be picked up at the Clerk & Recorder's Office in the Delta County Courthouse, 501 Palmer Street, in Delta, or by selecting the link to the online marriage license application located in the left-hand column of this page).
+If one of the parties cannot appear in person because he or she is incarcerated, they must complete an affidavit received from our office with their signature notarized.
 A couple already married who wish to renew their marriage vows, or those who have a common law marriage may obtain a license by stating that they are married to each other.
-Applicants for a marriage license need not be Colorado residents.

-CEREMONY: Couples themselves may solemnize their own marriage (C.R.S.
+CeremonyCouples themselves may solemnize their own marriage (C.R.S.
 14-2-109).
 Others who can solemnize a marriage are judges, retired judges, magistrates, public officials authorized to perform marriages, or in accordance with any mode of solemnization recognized by a religious denomination or Indian Tribe or Nation.
 Although the couple may solemnize their own marriage, that does not mean a friend or relative can also solemnize their marriage.
 Clergy from out-of-state need not be registered in Colorado.

-LicenseThe person solemnizing the marriage shall complete the marriage certificate and forward it to the County Clerk and Recorder within sixty days after solemnizing.
+LicenseThe person solemnizing the marriage shall complete the marriage certificate and forward it to the County Clerk and Recorder within 63 days after solemnizing.
 Any person who fails to forward the marriage certificate to the County Clerk and Recorder’s office shall be required to pay a $20.00 late fee and an additional $5.00 late fee may be assessed for each additional day of failure to file the certificate, up to a maximum of $50.00.

-WITNESSESES: Witnesses are not required in the State of Colorado.
+WitnessesWitnesses are not required in the State of Colorado.
 Some clergy, judge or public official may request them.